These warmly spiced gluten-free thumbprint cookies are one of my favorite healthy treats, and they are super easy to make.

 - Preheat the oven to 350 degrees F/ 180 degrees C.

 - Place the almond flour in a bowl, then add the spices.
-Using a whisk, combine the spices with the flour until blended in; set aside.
+Using a whisk, combine the spices with the flour until well combined.
+Set aside.1 ½ cups blanched almond flour, ¼ teaspoon salt, ¼ teaspoon ground ginger, ½ teaspoon ground cinnamon, ¼ teaspoon allspice, ¼ teaspoon ground cardamom, ¼ teaspoon ground cloves

 - Place the egg, dates, almond butter, and softened butter in a blender.
-Blend until you get a sticky brown paste; transfer into a bowl.
+Blend until you get a sticky brown paste.
+Transfer into a bowl.1 egg, 1 cup packed Medjool dates, pitted, ½ cup creamy almond butter, 3 tablespoons butter, softened

-- Add the almond flour-spice mix to the brown paste and with a (wooden) spoon, start stirring and folding it in at first.
-Then continue to knead it in with your hands until you get a solid ball of dough (see pics in the post).
+- Combine the almond flour-spice mix with the brown paste.
+First, use a (wooden) spoon.
+Then, continue to use your hands until you get a solid ball of dough.

 - Take a large baking sheet and cover it with parchment paper.

-- Scoop up a tablespoon of the cookie dough.
-Roll into a ball and place it on the prepared sheet.
+- Scoop up a tablespoon of the dough.
+Roll into a smooth, small ball and place it on the prepared sheet.
 Repeat with the rest of the mixture.
 Ensure they're spaced well apart.

 Notes